 You don’t have to be out to join the network – we have confidential correspondence that allows people to be kept up to date with the network activities without being part of an open mailing list.
 Contact firstname.lastname@example.org for further details.

-Tunbridge Wells Pride Parade
+The First Tunbridge Wells Pride Parade (August 2017)

 On Sunday 20th August, some of our LGBT+ Network members joined hundreds of people in the first ever Pride parade in Tunbridge Wells.
 Sporting T-shirts adorned with a graphic designed by our Management Accountant, Erol Sonat, they were led by a band in a carnival atmosphere from Mount Ephraim to The Forum where a family friendly party continued into the early evening.
-The Network are very much looking forward to participating in more LGBT+ events during the course of the year.

 Transgender Awareness Week (November 2016)